-In all of Maui, Christmas celebrations are at peak in December.
+All across Maui, Christmas celebrations are in full swing in December.
 The markets are shining with fresh produce and new products, the weather’s kind and community gatherings all bring unbridled joy – making this one of the most anticipated and celebrated times of the year.
-As a result, Maui can also get a little overwhelming during this season.
+Possibilities around and, as a result, Maui can also get a little overwhelming during this season.

 At Ali’i Resorts, our aim is to ensure that even in the busy times of Christmas Celebrations, you are able to celebrate with utmost love and joy.
 To help, we bring you the Top 5 ways you can celebrate Christmas in Maui.

 Stroll on the best south Maui Beaches

 Maui is a tropical beauty famous for some of the best beaches in the world.
 While all south Maui beaches are shining in summer, they become a little more serene and a little more special in winters.

 Enjoy Big Beach

 No matter the time, south Maui beaches are always lit with love and laughter.
 You’ll find experienced and amateurs surfers surfing the tides, various events and activities happening around, and people enjoying the spirit of Christmas – exactly like it should be.

 We highly recommend visiting these incredible south Maui beaches: